All the Right Reasons

 All the Right Reasons is the fifth studio album by Canadian rock band Nickelback, released on October 4, 2005, on Roadrunner Records.
 It is the band's first album with former 3 Doors Down drummer Daniel Adair, who replaced Ryan Vikedal in January 2005.
-The album topped the Canadian Albums Chart and the US Billboard 200 albums chart and has sold 11 million copies worldwide.
+The album topped the Canadian Albums Chart and the US Billboard 200 albums chart.
 It is Nickelback's best-selling album to date, according to certifications from the MC, the RIAA, the BPI, and the ARIA.
 Seven singles were released from the album.
 The album re-entered the Finland Albums Chart in 2010, setting a new peak position at number 21.

 All the Right Reasons was certified diamond by the RIAA in March 2017 and had sold 7.96 million copies in the US as of December 2015, making it one of the best-selling albums of all time in the US.
 In Canada, All the Right Reasons was certified 7× Platinum by the CRIA in March 2010.
+Worldwide, the album has sold 11 million copies, making it one of the best-selling albums of the 21st century.

 In 2020 it was reissued as an expanded edition for its 15th anniversary featuring the original album being remastered by Ted Jensen and contains extra songs along with a second disc with previously unreleased audio of their 2006 South Dakota concert.

 Music and lyrics

-The album's style has been characterized as "straight-up heavy rock," taking stylistic cues from the "angst of grunge."
+The album's style has been characterized as "straight-up heavy rock", taking stylistic cues from the "angst of grunge".
 The album's lyrics explore sexual themes.
-The lyrics to the album's closing track, "Rockstar," have been described as "sarcastic."
+The lyrics to the album's closing track, "Rockstar", have been described as "sarcastic".